sithid/codeyou-devops-aws-homework-assignment-3-docker-advanced/README.md

 - Use a custom SQL script (`init.sql`) to set up a database.
 This script should be copied into the container at `/docker-entrypoint-initdb.d/`.
 This directory is automatically used by PostgreSQL for running initialization scripts on first run.
 The database should contain at least one table with some sample data.
 - Define a **VOLUME** to store PostgreSQL data as explained in the official documentation.
 - **EXPOSE** port `5432` (the default PostgreSQL port).
-- Use **CMD** to specify the default command for starting PostgreSQL.
+- Use **CMD** to specify the default command for starting PostgreSQL and add an **ENTRYPOINT** statement:
+  - The `ENTRYPOINT` should call the `/opt/bitnami/scripts/postgresql/entrypoint.sh` script.
+  - The `CMD` statement should call the `/opt/bitnami/scripts/postgresql/run.sh` script.
 - Set environment variables in the Dockerfile to configure logging and connection settings: `POSTGRESQL_LOG_CONNECTIONS`, `POSTGRESQL_LOG_DISCONNECTIONS`, and `POSTGRESQL_MAX_CONNECTIONS`.
+Make sure these are properly set to ensure proper logging and manage the number of concurrent connections:
+  - `POSTGRESQL_LOG_CONNECTIONS` should be set to true.
+  - `POSTGRESQL_LOG_DISCONNECTIONS` should be set to true.
+  - `POSTGRESQL_MAX_CONNECTIONS` should be set to 5.
 Make sure these are properly set to ensure proper logging and manage the number of concurrent connections.
 You can find further information on these environment variables on the official documentation for the Bitnami PostgreSQL image listed above.

 #### Example Structure of `init.sql`